Skip to main navigation Skip to main content

 • Page Numbering: Number all pages consecutively, starting with the title page.

 • Language Policy: Manuscripts must be written in English using clear, concise, and professional language.
 Authors should ensure proper grammar, spelling, and scientific terminology.
 The use of acronyms and abbreviations should be minimized.
-All acronyms and abbreviations must be fully spelled out at their first appearance in the text, followed by the abbreviation in parentheses (e.g., computed tomography (CT)).
-Thereafter, the abbreviation may be used consistently.
+In general, all acronyms and abbreviations must be fully spelled out at their first appearance in the text, followed by the abbreviation in parentheses (e.g., computed tomography (CT)), after which the abbreviation may be used consistently.
+However, a predefined set of commonly accepted abbreviations may be used without expansion in the title, abstract, main text, tables, and figure legends.
+Definitions for these terms may be provided only when they appear in reference lists or in direct quotations.
+While adherence to this convention is not mandatory for peer review or acceptance, it will be applied by the editorial office during the production process of accepted manuscripts.
+Authors are encouraged to follow these conventions during manuscript preparation to enhance conciseness, particularly with respect to word limits in the abstract and main text.
 Radiation measurements and laboratory values should conform to the International System of Units (SI) to maintain consistency and standardization.
 Authors are encouraged to have their manuscripts professionally edited for language clarity before submission, if necessary.
+The names and locations (city and state/province or country) of the manufacturers of equipment and generic names should be given.

 Article Types